 Treatment of AKI is supportive rather than curative.
 The kidney function slowly improves as the underlying clinical condition is treated and the toxic products are removed.
 Nutritional status needs to be monitored and carefully maintained, as a normal glycemic level is critical.
 Electrolytes and the acid-base levels must also be kept within normal limits.

 Renal replacement therapy, which is more commonly referred to as dialysis, involves the use of cellulose or synthetic membranes.
 Typically, dialysis is indicated when the volume overload is significant, biochemical parameters are critically altered, and/or there is a dangerous buildup of metabolites like urea and creatinine.

 Even mild AKI increases the risk of death.
 More than half of AKI patients die, despite renal replacement therapy.

-If there is no comorbidity and the kidneys were previously normal, the patient is likely to recover to a point where dialysis is not required.
-However, 5-50% of patients will need dialysis after their discharge.
-Patients who are on dialysis are at higher risk of chronic kidney disease, ending in end-stage renal disease.
+If there is no comorbidity and the kidneys were previously normal, the patient is likely to recover to a point where dialysis is no longer required.
+However, between 5 and 50% of patients will need dialysis after being discharged from the hospital.
+Patients who are on dialysis are at higher risk of chronic kidney disease and, eventually, end-stage renal disease.